uw-ne/ep476/lec06.rst

-Lecture #5: Version Control: Branching & Remote
+Lecture #6: Intro to Python
 ===========================================================

 Reading: